 CATEGORY EXAMPLES Fire Mitigation Failure to clear fire mitigation zone around Owner's buildings.
-File Witigation ranure to clear the mitigation zone around Owner's buildings.
 (Health & Safety Violation) Sports Complex Failure to clean the Sports Complex after a party.
-Sports Complex randre to clean the sports complex after a party.
 (Health & Safety Violation) Construction Site Failure to maintain site free of trash and excess debris.
 Construction Considerations Failure to maintain adequate sanitation facilities on site and failure to shield such facilities from view.
 (Health & Safety Violation) Exceeding one-year construction completion date.
 Commencement date is set by ACC approval of project plan or first activity if failure to get ACC approval.
-ACC sign-off including certificate of occupancy, if required, is only acceptable evidence of completion date.
+ACC sign-off including certificate of occupancy, if required, is only acceptable evidence of completion date. date.
 Exterior construction and/or interior construction in multi-unit dwellings outside of posted construction hours.
 Parking on Street in Excess of On-street parking by Owners, Owners' guests and/or Owner's 4 Hours contractors in excess of 4 hours without obtaining waiver from the Board.
 Overnight Parking at the Club Parking more than 4 hours and/or overnight in the parking lot at the House/Sports Complex Club House/Sports Complex without Board permission.
 Parking Lot Without Board Permission Parking in a "No Parking" zone.
 Parking where "No Parking" signs are posted.
 (Health & Safety Violation) Interfering with Quiet Emitting excessive noise, dust, annoying lights, sounds and odors.
 Enjoyment Quiet hours are from 10 PM until dawn.
 Construction hours are limited to weekdays (except holidays) from (Health & Safety Violation) 8 AM to 5 PM.